gustavocmaciel/ask-the-experts/README.md

 In `asktheexperts/admin.py`, the models that can be accessed in the `admin` page are registerd. *All* the models are registered so the site administrator has total control of the database.

 `asktheexperts/templates/asktheexperts/layout.html` is the HTML layout of this application.
-The `nav-bar` is in this file.
+The `nav-bar` has a link that redirects to the `Index` page.
+A link that redirects to the `Questions` page.
+A Search Form.
+A link that redirects to the `Log In` page.
+A link that redirects to the `Register` page.
+If the user is logged in: a link that redirects to the `Ask Question` page.
+A link that redirects to the signed in user's profile page.
+A link that redirects to the `settings` page.
+A link to `Log Out`.

 `asktheexperts/templates/asktheexperts/register.html` is the file for the register page where a user can make his/her registration.
 It has a form with four fields: `username`, `email`, `password`, `confirm password` as long with the `submit button`.

-`asktheexperts/templates/asktheexperts/login.html` is the file for the login page where a user can login. it has a form with two fields: `username` and `password` as the `submit button`.
+`asktheexperts/templates/asktheexperts/login.html` is the file for the login page where a user can login. it has a form with two fields: `username` and `password` as long with the `submit button`.

-`asktheexperts/templates/asktheexperts/index.html` is the file for the index page that works as a landing page .It has two buttons: One that redirects to the page with all of the questions made on the website and the other redirects to the page where a user can ask a question.
+`asktheexperts/templates/asktheexperts/index.html` is the file for the index page that works as a landing page .It has two buttons: one redirects to the page with all of the questions made on the website and the other redirects to the page where a user can ask a question.

 `asktheexperts/templates/asktheexperts/ask_question.html` is the file for the page where a user who is signed in can ask as question.
 It has a form with two fields: one for the `title` of the question and the other for the `content` of the question.

 `asktheexperts/templates/asktheexperts/questions.html` is the file for the page that shows all of the questions asked.
 It has a for loop `tag` for the questions that are passed from the function defined in the `asktheexperts/views.py` file.
-So for each question it shows the `title`, the `content` (truncated), the `profile photo` of the user who made the question as well as his/her `username` and a `timestamp`.
+So for each question it shows the `title`, the `content` (truncated), the `profile photo` of the user who made the question as well as his/her `username`, and a `timestamp`.
 And it also shows the number of answers this question already has and the number of votes it has.

 `asktheexperts/templates/asktheexperts/question.html` is the file for the page where a user can view more details about the question.
 It shows the question `title`, the `content`, the `username` of the user who made the question as well as the `profile photo`, and the `timestamp`.
 There's also two `buttons`: one for `upvote` and the other to `downvote`.
 Only a user who is signed in can vote a question.
 It also shows the number of votes the question has.
 Below the question, it has a for loop `tag` for the answers that are passed from the function defined in the `asktheexperts/views.py`.
 For each of the aswers it shows the `content` of the answer, the `username` of the user who wrote the answer, the `profile photo` of the user who wrote the answer and also the `timestamp`.
-For each of the answer it also has two `buttons` that behave the same as the question buttons: one for `upvote` (the answer his time) and the other to `downvote`.
+For each of the answer it also has two `buttons` that behave the same as the question buttons: one for `upvote` (the answer this time) and the other to `downvote`.
 It shows the number of votes the answer has received.
-If the user who is viewing this page is the 'owner' of the question, he/she gets presented with a `button` for each of the answers, where he/she can mark the answer as `selected`, or even *unselect* any answer that has been marked by him/her before.
+If the user who is viewing this page is the "owner" of the question, he/she gets presented with a `button` for each of the answers, where he/she can mark the answer as `selected`, or even **unselect** any answer that has been marked by him/her before.
 The `selected` answers appears on the top of the answers when the page gets rendered.
 Only users who is signed in can vote a answer.
 On the bottom of the page there is a `textarea` to answer the question.
 Only users who are signed in can answer a question.

 `asktheexperts/templates/asktheexperts/search_results.html` is the file for the page that shows all the search results.
 It behaves just like the `asktheexperts/templates/asktheexperts/questions.html` but showing only the questions that meets the query from the search that the user has made.